MichalSkoula/arco-1500/docs/develop.md

 ## Emulator

-For Linux users out there, we have an emulator.
+For Linux users out there, we have an emulator for testing games without real console.
 You can find it in "not_emulator" folder.
 There is a README.md file with simple instructions on how to use it.

 ## [<< Build](/build.html) | Develop | [Play >>](/play.html)